alexanderkell/elecsim/README.md

 # Contributing back to ElecSim

 If you run into an issue, please submit a ticket [here](https://github.com/alexanderkell/elecsim/issues).
-If possible, please follow up a pull request.
+If possible, please follow up with a pull request.

 To add a feature, submit a ticket [here](https://github.com/alexanderkell/elecsim/issues).